Delicious Tomatillos Now

 Top your favorite Mexican food dish with an exceptional Tomatillo Salsa Verdi will provide a culinary delight.
 Your favorite salsa recipe and guacamole will be enhanced with the addition of the husk tomato.

-This recipe originally accompanied Grill-Roasted Brined Turkey with Anaheim Chile Salsa Verde.
+Here is a mouth-watering salsa verdi recipe that originally accompanied Grill-Roasted Brined Turkey with Anaheim Chile Salsa Verde.
 This beautiful, mild-flavored green salsa may be served heated or at room temperature.
 For the brightest green color possible, add the cilantro just before serving.

 - 1 cup chicken broth